nikhartman/academic-kickstart/content/home/about.md

 # Biography

 Hello!
 I'm Nik and I currently live and work in Vancouver, British Columbia.
 As I write this, I am working as a post doctoral fellow at the University of British Columbia.
 More specifically, I work with [Joshua Folk](http://www.phas.ubc.ca/~qdev/) doing quantum transport experiments.
 We have recently been excited about thermodynamic measurements of single electrons in GaAs quantum dots.
-Over the past three years, I have also been involved in the Microsoft collaboration to design/test hybrid semiconductor/superconductor devices that host Majorana quasiparticles.
-The goal being to build up the technology for Majorana-based quantum bits.
+Over the past three years, I have also been involved in the Microsoft collaboration to design/test hybrid semiconductor/superconductor devices that host Majorana quasiparticles; the goal being to build up the technology for Majorana-based quantum bits.

 Prior to moving to Vancouver in late 2015, I earned my PhD in Physics with [Nina Marković](https://en.wikipedia.org/wiki/Nina_Markovi%C4%87).
 My thesis work was on spin transport experiments in carbon nanotube quantum dots.